-There are number of factors that could trigger anxiety for a little kid.
+Several factors could trigger anxiety for a little kid.

 Change of place or Routine

-Long break from the scheduled routine and then going back to the normal could cause anxiety subconsciously for kids,.
-Anxiety or excitement of going to school, seeing friends etc,
+A long break from the scheduled routine and then going back to normal could cause anxiety subconsciously for kids – anxiety or excitement of going to school, seeing friends, some new family members, etc.

-Also, a new sibling, guests or new people around could also be the reason of frequent bathroom trips.
+Also, a new sibling, guests, or new people could be the reason for frequent bathroom trips.

 Lack of attention

 Are you too busy around the house or busy at work than usual?
 Kids want undivided attention.
 Sometimes Issues like this arise when, as a parent, you are failing to give even a bare minimum.

 If I look back to my childhood, I could relate to running from a situation when you want a distraction.
 Homework not done, or left books at home.
 We all have had our moments.
 What is the best way other than nature’s call to get away with a situation?